10 Things to Do in Marrakech in May

 Camels for the tour in Marrakech| ©Jaume Pera

 If you visit Marrakech in May, you can't leave without taking a camel ride.
-At this time of the year, the best way to do it is to hire a camel ride in the Palm grove at sunset.
+At this time of year, the best way to do this is to book a camel ride through the Palmeral at sunset.

-In May the weather is hot and dry, but at sunset the temperature is cool and very pleasant, so it is the best time of the day for this activity.
-In addition, the sunset sky is amazing in May, as the sky is usually very clear, offering beautiful views.
-These visits usually include:
+In May, the weather is warm and dry, but at sunset the temperature is cool and very pleasant, making it the best time of day for this activity.
+In addition, the sky at sunset is incredible in May, as it is usually very clear, offering beautiful views.
+These tours usually include:

-• Touareg dress and a cheich, which is a Touareg scarf used to protect the face from the sun.
+• Tuareg dress and a cheich, which is a Tuareg scarf used to protect the face from the sun.

-• Visit to a Berber house, where you can enjoy a typical Moroccan snack accompanied by traditional mint tea.
+• A visit to a Berber house, where you can enjoy a typical Moroccan snack accompanied by traditional mint tea.

 • Air-conditioned minivan